-She drives the Ford with her feet off the pedals, letting it roll by itself centimeter by centimeter, backing it round the tight corner, edging past the purple Audi.
+She drives the Ford with her feet off the pedals, letting it roll by itself inch by inch, backing it around the tight corner, edging past the purple Audi.
 She’s being laughed at.
 The two men point and backhand each other in the gut.
 But this is as safe as she feels, driving someone else’s car, work at which she remains inexperienced.

-When the customer has left them alone, she comes up to the booth.
+When the customer has left them alone, Andrée comes up to the booth.

 “Buel?
 Can I move in with you?”

 He had, at least, stopped himself.
-He’d tried backtracking, before she turned and walked off the lot.
+Tried backtracking, before she turned and walked off the lot.

-Last September, her mother, dropping beside her on the sofa, had asked, “What would you say if I told you Sam Magruder is your father?”
+Last September, her mother had dropped beside her on the sofa.
+“What would you say if I told you Sam Magruder is your father?”

 Andrée remembers the moment as both gross and comical.
 She doesn’t blame Karen for this—maybe, with such a topic, there is no optimal broaching, no way to keep the brain-smiting imagery at bay.

-Thanksgiving weekend, they’d taken a trip to South Carolina.
+Thanksgiving weekend, they took a trip to South Carolina.
 A condo Leo was selling.
 He wasn’t along.
-Three bedrooms and a sleeping porch, Sam and his wife Shelley, Melody and her kids.
+Three bedrooms and a sleeping porch, Sam and his wife Shelley, Melody and her kids…Pip and Squeak, according to Uncle Sam.
 Karen and Andrée.
-The weather had been in the 70s.
-They’d eaten turkey fried on the beach by a friend of Sam and Shelley’s, who’d brought his oil drum and a long electric cord, and who talked through dinner about people the Magruders knew.
+The weather was in the 70s.
+They ate turkey fried on the beach by a friend of Sam and Shelley’s, who brought his oil drum fryer and a long electric cord, and talked through dinner about people the Magruders knew.
 Melody took her kids places.
 A water park, a zoo.

 Andrée could not have foreseen the misery.
 It might have been fun.
 She never gets to go to the beach.
 The Magruders are okay people.
-She didn’t catch on why her mother―who had honest-to-goodness attended a seminar during this vacation, leaving Andrée to splash along the strand in bare feet and rolled up pants, alone―had kept making little comments, nudging her into a relationship with Sam…that Shelley, for one, seemed to find impositional.
+She didn’t catch on why her mother―who had honest-to-goodness attended a seminar during this vacation, leaving Andrée to splash the strand in bare feet and rolled up pants, alone―kept making little comments, nudging her into a relationship with Sam…that Shelley, for one, seemed to find an imposition.
 Although she smiled at the new daughter-figure.
 She was kind.

 So I’ve looked at it the wrong way, Andrée tells herself.
-I wanted to feel sorry for Mom.
-But Sam never asked her if she would sell to him.
+I was feeling sorry for Mom.
+But maybe Sam never asked her if she would sell to him.
 Some ache that seems to emanate from Andrée’s jaw and the back of her neck, produces a searing flush, one she can feel rise in her cheeks.
 She pictures her mother saying to Sam: